-Chi Young Kim, WinterSpring’s Youth Program Manager, started working with us in September 2015.
+Chi Young Kim, WinterSpring’s Adult Program Manager, started working with us in September 2015, starting in youth programs.
 Chi (pronounced like the letter “G”) came to us as a volunteer in 2014 and quickly impressed us with her gift for working with grieving people.
 She has her bachelors degree in psychology and sociology, as well as additional training in psychotherapy.
 Her past experience includes public relations management for New York fashion companies, which clearly shows in her elegant style.

 We have amazing volunteers at WinterSpring, who give over 3,000 hours of their time every year.
 It would take pages and pages of our website to introduce them all.
 Click to find out more about volunteering!

 Judy Hilyard (President) practiced critical care nursing for over 40 years.
 She started her career at the bedside of critically ill patients, moved into administrative and educational positions in that same specialty, and then finished her career back at the bedside.
 During that time, she earned two Masters degrees – one in Nursing and one in Administration.
 She also practices Anam Cara care, which helps people in the dying process with emotional and spiritual support.
 Since June, 2014, Judy has jumped into the role of board president with two feet, and also volunteers as a group facilitator and with one-on-one support.